Symphony No. 2 (Enescu): History

 Enescu began writing his Second Symphony late in 1912, and the manuscript score specifies the date of completion on 18 November 1914.
 The composer conducted its premiere by the Orchestra of the Ministry of Public Education at the Athenaeum in Bucharest on 15 March (Old Style = 29 March New Style) 1915.
-Enescu was not satisfied with the result, and set aside the manuscript, which was not performed again until revived the symphony in 1961, six years after the composer's death.
+Enescu was not satisfied with the result, and set aside the manuscript, which was not performed again until Iosif Conta revived the symphony in 1961, six years after the composer's death.

 At the height of the First World War, in the summer of 1917, the Romanian government sent their gold reserves by train to Moscow, along with a large collection of Enescu's manuscripts, including the only copy of the Second Symphony and all of the sketches for the opera Œdipe.
 The crate containing Enescu's documents arrived in Moscow, but promptly disappeared.
 It was only recovered thanks to the intervention of Bruno Walter in 1924, and eventually was returned to Enescu in Paris.
 Though he remarked in 1952 that it was "far from being finished", and intended an extensive revision of it, other commitments prevented him from doing so.

 The score was first published only in 1965 by Éditions Salabert, Paris.
 Although the published score does not bear any dedication, there is reason to suppose that Enescu intended dedicating the work to the memory of Édouard Colonne.